Chikinayev/Chikinayev/README.md

-- 👋 Hi, I’m @Chikinayev
+- 👋 Hi, I’m Bagitbek
 - 👀 I’m interested in Java and Django developing
 - 🌱 I’m currently learning Java/Spring and Python/Django
 - 💞️ I’m looking to collaborate on ... internship in order to work in interesting projects